 FROM 15 by 21 August in Barcelona, will be the largest street festival quarter Gracia.
-Annually Fiestas de Gracia attracts about half a million people to the days and nights long walk and have fun at the beautifully decorated streets of Gracia, good reasons to have fun here enough for all.
+Annually Fiestas de Gracia attracts about half a million people, to days and nights long walk and have fun at the beautifully decorated streets of Gracia, the good reasons to have fun here enough for all.

 Bright, unusually decorated streets, concerts, performances, working late bars and cafes - all this makes the event one of the most colorful summer holidays in Barcelona.

 The history of this festival dates back almost 200 years.
 Then Gracia was still a small village outside the borders of Barcelona, later it became a new area of the Catalan capital, and still later Gracia district has become very popular because of its special flavor and a bit rustic spirit.
 This is a completely autonomous part of Barcelona, a small oasis in the tourist districts and boring bohemian districts.
 Now it is popular among artists, cosmopolitan young people and is known for its relaxed atmosphere.
 Tourists are not many, both in Gothic and Borne, but a lot of things are typically Spanish: Café, restaurants, the shops, markets, shops and stalls.